message/iata/PH.md

 - passengers with a 9(A) or SRRV visa.
 They must have a Department of Foreign Affairs (DFA) endorsement document;
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines.
 2. Until 31 May 2021, passengers who in the past 14 days have been in Bangladesh, India, Nepal, Oman, Pakistan, Sri Lanka or United Arab Emirates are not allowed to enter.
-- This does not apply to nationals of the Philippines traveling on repatriation flights.
+- This does not apply to nationals of the Philippines traveling under the government's repatriation program.
 3. Passengers are not allowed to transit.
 4. Suspension of all visa on arrival facilities.
 5. Suspension of all visa exemptions.